 Federal Housing Administration (FHA) loans are designed to put homeownership within reach for people who may struggle to get a conventional loan.
 They're particularly ideal for first-time home buyers, and typically require lower down payments than a private lender may.

 You'll need a credit score of at least 580 to qualify for an FHA loan with a 3.5% minimum down payment.
-If your credit score is between 500-579, you'll need a 10% down payment to get an FHA loan.
+If your credit score is between 500-and 579, you'll need a 10% down payment to get an FHA loan.
+So buying a home with bad credit is still possible.

-- Upfront MIP: a one-time payment equaling 1.75% of your base loan amount.
-This can be paid upfront during closing or added on top of your loan.
+This is a one-time payment equaling 1.75% of your base loan amount.
+It can be paid upfront during closing or added on top of your loan.
+If you're short on cash, you might be able to do the second option, allowing you more time to pay.

 Beyond the extra insurance costs, there are some other requirements for FHA loans.
-You'll need to have a steady employment (or self-employment) history for 2 years, work with an FHA-approved lender, and buy a house priced underneath a certain limit based on the cost of living in your area.
+You'll need to have a steady employment (or self-employment) history for 2 years.
+Also, work with an FHA-approved lender, and buy a house priced underneath a certain limit based on the cost of living in your area.

 7. See if you qualify for a VA or USDA loan